phu54321/ASIO2WASAPI/README.md

 ## 코드 라이선스 (License)

-> NOTE: The license below only applies to the source code of ASIO2WASAPI2 itself. the
+> NOTE: The license below only applies to the source code of TrgkASIO itself. the
 > ASIO trademark and ASIO SDK are subject to specific license terms; see
 > "Steinberg ASIO Licensing Agreement" in the ASIO SDK.
 >